MalibuTechTeam/mbt_malisling/README.md

 * [ox_lib](https://github.com/overextended/ox_lib)

 ### ⚠️Important:
-The resource has been tested ONLY on Ox Core and ESX\
+The resource has been tested ONLY on Ox Core and ESX and ONLY with a restricted amount of players\
 In order to allow the holster feature to work, the functions
 ```Weapon.Disarm``` and ```Weapon.Equip``` have been slightly edited and appended after the existing ones\
 Don't know if it was the best option, but its the one popped up in my head\